Secondary Teaching Certification

 Candidates must show evidence of completion of required ETS Praxis I and II tests to student teach.
 They must pass all Praxis tests to become program completers and qualify for Pennsylvania certification.
 See the department for current requirements.

 The PDE has recently issued new program guidelines for secondary education.
-Candidates must meet with an adviser to ascertain new requirements.
+Candidates must meet with an advisor to ascertain new requirements.